hyunkyu-Park/66DaysOfData/README.md

   Thesedays, I have studied to understand several machine learning algorithms.
   The algorithm I reviewed today is Decision Tree which is intuitive and understandable.

-  ★Pros and Cons
+  ㆍ Pros and Cons
-  ★Parameter of Decision Tree
+  ㆍ Parameter of Decision Tree
-  ★Visualization by Graphviz(Iris data)
+  ㆍ Visualization by Graphviz(Iris data)
-  ★Overfitting
+  ㆍ Overfitting
-  ★GridSearchCV
+  ㆍ GridSearchCV
-  ★Practice(Human Activity Recognition from UCI Machine Learning Repository)
+  ㆍ Practice(Human Activity Recognition from UCI Machine Learning Repository)

 __Day 2__